 16. The Challenger Sale

-In The Challenger Sale: Taking Control of the Customer Conversation, Matthew Dixon and Brent Adamson team up to provide readers a thorough investigation on how skills, behaviors, knowledge, and attitudes matter most when it comes to customer service.
+In The Challenger Sale: Taking Control of the Customer Conversation, Matthew Dixon and Brent Adamson team up to provide readers a thorough investigation of how customer service skills, behaviors, knowledge, and attitudes matter most when it comes to customer support.
 The two experienced businessmen provide a unique perspective to readers where they contend that the best way to build rapport with customers is by challenging them.

 Length: 221 pages